compilit/probably/README.md

   Probable<String> getProbable(Long id) {
     return respository.findById(id)
-                      .test(entity -> entity.isValid()) // will do nothing if the probable is already unsuccessful, will do nothing if the predicate returns true, otherwise mutate the probable into Unprocessable
+                      .test(entity -> entity.canBeAccessed()) // will do nothing if the probable is already a failure, will do nothing if the predicate returns true, otherwise mutate the probable into a FAILURE
-                      .map(entity -> entity.getName()); //change the contents of the probable if the probable is successful.
+                      .map(entity -> entity.getName()); //change the value of the probable if the probable has a value.
 This in term will yield another probable.
   }
 }
 ```

 Here we call some repository and transform the probable into a String, but first we test if the entity is in fact valid.
-If the probable was not successful the original probable will be returned without content.
+If the probable did not have any value the original probable will be returned without content.

 ### map vs flatMap